euratom-software/calcam/docs/source/gui_calib.rst

 - :kbd:`Scroll Wheel` - Move forwards or backwards.
 - :kbd:`Ctrl + Scroll Wheel` Reduce or increase the CAD field-of-view angle (i.e. Zoom)
 - :kbd:`Ctrl + Right Click + Drag` - Roll the camera (rotate about the direction of view)

+and on the keyboard:

+- :kbd:`W/A/S/D` or :kbd:`↑/←/↓/→` - Move the camera around as if walking, similar to first-person game controls.

 Turning CAD model parts On/Off
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~